 To achieve generality and efficiency, the aggregation core accepts client results in a custom binary format consisting of key-value pairs, with string-typed keys and tensor-typed values which can be summed efficiently.
 For \pap each output column of a client SQL query is represented by a 1D tensor.
 However, aggregation cores can also be used to aggregate multi-dimensional values for federated learning use cases.

-Client inputs are fully ephemeral the entire way---once a client input has finished being uploaded on the Aggregation Service frontend, it is promptly forwarded to the correct backend node that hosts the target aggregation session, and then without a delay it gets aggregated.
-Thus the system has fairly low memory requirements and high memory locality.
-For any ongoing aggregation session it needs to store in memory only a running aggregate of client inputs it has accumulated, plus a few in-flight client inputs that are awaiting being aggregated.
-A native implementation of aggregation algorithms ensures sufficient throughput to handle incoming client inputs on the fly without having to queue them.
+Client inputs are fully ephemeral throughout the process---once a client input has completed its upload to the Aggregation Service frontend, it is promptly forwarded to the correct backend node that hosts the target aggregation session, where it is immediately aggregated.
+Thus, the system has fairly low memory requirements and a great memory locality.
+For any ongoing aggregation session, it needs only to store in-memory a running aggregate of accumulated client inputs, plus a few in-flight client inputs that are awaiting aggregation.
+The high-performance implementation of aggregation algorithms ensures sufficient throughput to handle incoming client inputs on the fly without queuing.
 For a typical \pap\anonymized{Product A}{EIE} task, end-to-end aggregation of a single client input takes between $200 \mu s - 400 \mu s$.
 Considering partial parallel processing on concurrent inputs, a single aggregation session can handle up to $5,000-10,000$ client input aggregations per second.

-In effect, aggregation cores can compute grouped aggregations illustrated by the SQL query in \cref{alg:aggcore}, in a highly optimized manner and without actually relying on an off-the-shelf SQL engine.